jsenv/core/docs/assets_and_workers.md

 ```

 > **Note**
-> Jsenv transforms code if browser do not support import assertion
+> Code is transformed if browser do not support import assertion

 You can also use a dynamic import